saulocantanhede/tfgreek2/docs/features/nodeId.md

 ## Feature description

-Node ID of a wordgroup as found ih the source XML data (stripped from the trailing 'n'???).
+The `nodeId` feature represents the Node ID of a word group.
+This ID helps in identifying and referencing specific word groups, clauses, and sentences within the text.

 ## Feature values